Constrained Black-Box Attacks Against Cooperative Multi-Agent Reinforcement Learning: Introduction

-Additionally, we propose a targeted attack that combines the two approaches: we use observations to select a subset of critical agents, and then use Hadamard matrices to craft adversarial perturbations.
-This allows us to benefit from the profiling capability of the Align attack and the fast generation of the Hadamard attack, thereby resulting in an efficient and lightweight attack.
+Moreover, we propose a targeted attack that combines ideas from both methods by using observations to identify critical agents and Hadamard matrices to craft adversarial perturbations.
+This leverages the profiling capability of the Align attack and the fast generation of the Hadamard attack, resulting in an efficient and lightweight attack.

 Our contributions are illustrated in Figure \ref{fig:realistic}.
-Most previous work considered attacks that rely on having access to some form of policy: the deployed policy (i.e., white-box attacks), a surrogate policy trained from scratch in the same environment, or a policy trained using imitation learning.
-These approaches depend on the transferability \cite{papernot2016transferability} of adversarial examples and tend to be very effective.
-However, as previously mentioned, they rely on strong assumptions about the attacker’s access, which reduces their plausibility.
-In contrast, we focus on threat models that assume weak access, which we believe are more realistic and yet remain underexplored in the literature.
-We argue that, in general, the fewer elements the attacker is assumed to access, the more plausible the attack becomes.
-Having access to observations only is more plausible than having access to both observations and actions, and both are more realistic than assuming access to the policy.
-Assuming no access at all is the most plausible scenario.
-We can summarize this intuition with the following relationship (The curve shown in Figure \ref{fig:realistic}):
+Most prior work considers attacks that require access to some form of policy, real or surrogate, and tend to be effective.
+However, such methods rely on strong access assumptions, which limit their plausibility.
+In contrast, we study threat models with weak access, which are more challenging and remain underexplored.
+In general, fewer attacker assumptions lead to more plausible attacks.
+Figure 1 illustrates this inverse relationship between attack plausibility and threat model strength.

-It is important to note, however, that assuming no access does not mean the attack is trivial to implement.
-Like all the other threat models, we still assume the attacker is somehow present in the system and can inject perturbations.
-We only focus on what information the attacker relies on to generate those perturbations.

-Finally, we demonstrate the effectiveness of our approach across three MARL benchmarks and 22 different tasks, covering fully-observable, partially-observable, and highly cooperative tasks.
-Our results show that our adversaries significantly undermine the performance of collaborative agents.
-Moreover, our attack applies to both value-based and policy-based algorithms.
-We also present a detailed analysis of the key factors that are particularly important for the performance and the computational cost of our attacks.
+Finally, we conduct extensive experiments on three MARL benchmarks and 22 tasks, covering fully observable, partially observable, and highly cooperative settings, along with appropriate ablation studies.